Choosing Cabinet Door Hardware

 For drawers, if the hardware is of average size—3” to 3-1/2” wide— a good rule of thumb is to position one piece of hardware on drawers that are less than 24” wide, and two pieces per drawer front on those that are over 24” wide

-When it comes to finishes, let the rest of the components in the home be your guide.
+When it comes to finishes/colors, let the rest of the components in the home be your guide.
 If you are selecting an oil-rubbed bronze artisan faucet, select the matching hardware.
-Interested in mixing finishes?
+Interested in mixing finishes/colors?
 In today’s home, anything goes.
 Mixing brass with black iron might be over the top, but pairing brushed nickel with polished chrome can offer a dynamic and attractive contrast.